- March 23, 2024

 Although the purpose of using the clipping path and image masking is somewhat similar, their ways of implementing the techniques are different.
 Apart from this, there are other key differences, which include:

-It’s ideal for both hard and soft edges, such as products containing fur, hair, transparent packaging, and so on.
+Type of edge | It's suitable for sharp or hard edges with simple curves, such as circular, square, or rectangular objects. | It’s ideal for both hard and soft edges, such as products containing fur, hair, transparent packaging, and so on. |

-The selection tool in Photoshop, particularly pen tool is used to create lines around the edges and separate the subject from the background.
+Working technique | The selection tool in Photoshop, particularly pen tool is used to create lines around the edges and separate the subject from the background. | Masks are created in layers to hide or reveal a particular portion of an image without affecting the original image data. |

-After creating paths and cutting off the elements, returning to the previous position is not possible.
+Modification | After creating paths and cutting off the elements, returning to the previous position is not possible. | Future adjustments to the original image is posible as this method is non-destructive. |

-The cost of image masking is higher as it is a complex editing process compared to the clipping path.
+Price | The cost of the clipping path is comparatively lower than image masking. | The cost of image masking is higher as it is a complex editing process compared to the clipping path. |

 When is it best to use a clipping path or image mask?